 Kraft acquired Terry’s of York from United Biscuits for £220 million in 1993.

-Premier Foods acquired Bird’s custard and Angel Delight from Kraft for £70 million in 2005.
+Kraft sold the Bird’s custard and Angel Delight brands to Premier Foods for £70 million in 2005.

 Kraft acquired Cadbury of Bournville for £11.9 billion in 2009.
 The Cheltenham offices were closed in 2010 and relocated to Bournville.
 The company was renamed Mondelez from 2012.